 I am an international student at VIU and I do not qualify for federal financial aid, is there any other non-federal financial aid I could apply for?

-VIU offers a wide range of scholarships to students that can be found on the VIU website.
+VIU offers a wide range of scholarships that you are welcome to research and apply for if you meet the requirements.
 VIU also offers in-state tuition for resident students.
-Currently, resident students are defined as residents of Maryland, Virginia, and/or Washington D.C.
+Currently, resident students are defined as residents of Maryland, Virginia, and Washington D.C.

 Are non-US citizens eligible for federal financial aid?